sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 It is common to compute confidence regions for points on the ROC curve using the @clopper1934use exact method.
 Briefly, exact confidence intervals are calculated for the $FPF$ and $TPF$ separately, each at level $1 - \sqrt{1 - \alpha}$.
 Based on result 2.4 from @pepe2003statistical, the cross-product of these intervals yields a $100 * (1 - \alpha)$ percent rectangular confidence region for the pair.

 This is implemented in the \code{stat_rocci} and displayed as a \code{geom_rocci} layer.
 These both require the same aesthetics as the ROC geom, \code{d} for disease status and \code{m} for marker.
-By default, a set of 3 evenly spaced points along the curve are chosed to display confidence regions.
+By default, a set of 3 evenly spaced points along the curve are chosen to display confidence regions.
 Points corresponding to the confidence regions are distiguished from the others with a different symbol.
 You can select points by passing a vector of values in the range of \code{m} to the \code{ci.at} argument.
 By default, the significance level $\alpha$ is set to 0.05, this can be changed using the \code{sig.level} option.
 An example is shown in Figure \ref{ciex}.

 \begin{Schunk}
 \begin{Sinput}